Psychtoolbox-3/psychtoolbox-3.github.com/docs/DownloadPsychtoolbox.md

 addpath('D:\[MyOwnFolder](MyOwnFolder)\Subversion\').
 Our installer should find the
 client then.

-For Linux, just install the subversion package from your package
-management tool.

-2. On [MacOS](MacOS)/X, to install the Psychtoolbox in the default location
+2. On macOS, to install the Psychtoolbox in the default location
 (/Applications or, failing that, /Users/Shared).
 Just type:

 [DownloadPsychtoolbox](DownloadPsychtoolbox)